Advanced Systems & Data Analytics

 Developing model-based and data-based approaches for the control, monitoring, and automation of systems and processes.

-Joshua Brinkerhoff – Assistant Professor
+Joshua Brinkerhoff – Associate Professor

 Mechanics of materials; alternative energy systems; turbulence; computational fluid dynamics; aircraft conceptual design & aerodynamics.